Reseau-Canope/peertube-mass-uploader/readme.md

 Additionally, some arguments can be defined at [script launch](#script-launch).

+> ❗❗ **ATTENTION** These two files must stay out of PMU's Git repository as they are user-specific.
+However, it is possible to version them in another Git project with PMU set as a Git submodule, as described at the end of this document.

 # XLSX file
 This file contains data for each video, such as its title or description, with one video per row and one data per column.
 The order of these columns is arbitrary but needs to be indicated in [`data:in:`](#datain) in [settings.yaml](#settings-yaml-file).